The weather held off for the Lower Eyre Agricultural Development Association (LEADA) Spring Field Walk on Thursday, September 5.

 The last stop of the day saw Primary Industries and Regions SA (PIRSA) Rural Solutions SA soil and land management consultant Brett Masters outline the Sandy Soils Impact Project.

-The project, funded through GRDC, is to assist grain growers and advisers cost effectively identify and overcome the primary constraints to poor crop water-use on sandy soils in the low-medium rainfall zone of south-eastern Australia.
+The GRDC-funded project assists grain growers and advisers cost effectively identify and overcome the primary constraints to poor crop water-use on sandy soils in the low-medium rainfall zone of south-eastern Australia.
 LEADA has two sites on lower EP.